-It’s also worth getting in touch with your local beekeeping association to find out about courses that you could join – either virtually, or in-person at a later date.
+It’s also worth getting in touch with your local beekeeping association to find out about courses that you could join – either virtually or in person.
 You can find your nearest beekeeping association here.

 If you’d rather not pay for a course, then it’s worth checking out YouTube, which has plenty of introductory videos created by experienced beekeepers.
 For starters, have a watch of this beekeeping basics video from The Norfolk Honey Company or this beekeeping for beginners video from Hanna Sjoberg.

 There are also some great videos on YouTube that will give you a general idea about what beekeeping entails, and whether it’s an activity that would be right for you.
 Have a watch of the video below to see a snapshot of a life of a beekeeper!